TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 ![](https://assets.tomaugspurger.net/tomaugspurger/posts/gpu-accelerated-zarr/read-disk-subsequent.png)

-Note now that the GPU is busy with some other operations (decoding the chunks from the first shard in this case, which are directly above the `read::decode` happening on the host at that time).
+Now the GPU is busy with some other operations (decoding the chunks from the first shard in this case, which are directly above the `read::decode` happening on the host at that time).
 This is partly why I didn't bother with parallelizing the disk I/O: only one thing can be the bottleneck, and right now we're able to load data from disk quickly enough.

 ### Transfer bytes